microsoft/pxt-adafruit/docs/lessons/bop-it/activity.md

 # bop it challenges

-a game similar to "Simon Says" with the BBC micro:bit.
+a game similar to "Simon Says" with the @boardname@.

 ## Before we get started